 Lecture 4 – Aspiration Failures and Self-Affirmation

-Lecture 5 – Economics Lives of the Poor
+Lecture 5 – Poverty Traps and the Economics Lives of the Poor

 Students are required to write an essay and a blog entry.
 You can write about the same topic for the blog and the essay.
 Thus, your blog entry is a possibility to get student feedback on your essay.
 Course material can be accessed via ILIAS.